-Type of policy measure: Incentive Monitoring and oversight entities: Ministry of Culture and Information Output indicator: Number of beneficiaries and implemented projects within the Hub Baseline: 0 (2020) Target: 20 (2022)
+Monitoring and oversight entities: Ministry of Culture and Information

+Output indicator: Number of beneficiaries and implemented projects within the Hub

-Policy Measure 2.12: Creative Embassy in London - Rebuilding and adapting "The Serbian House" in London as a new hub for promotion of creativity and technological innovation from the Republic of Serbia, and strengthening the Serbian brand as a destination with a strong creative industry and sources of innovative products, services and companies.
+Policy Measure 2.12: Creative Embassy in London Rebuilding and adapting "The Serbian House" in London as a new hub for promotion of creativity and technological innovation from the Republic of Serbia, and strengthening the Serbian brand as a destination with a strong creative industries and sources of innovative products, services and companies.
 The aim of the multifunctional space is to enable exhibition and business infrastructure as a business incubator for individuals and start-ups moving into the UK market, as well as to provide strategic support for interaction with international organizations and individuals from creative industries, science and arts.
 The total value of implementation of this measure is 120 million RSD (Serbian dinars).

-Type of policy measure: Incentive Monitoring and oversight entities: Ministry of Foreign Affairs Output indicator: Number of annual programs held Baseline: 0 (2019) Target: 12 (2022)
+Monitoring and oversight entities: Ministry of Foreign Affairs

+Output indicator: Number of annual programs held